cake-contrib/Home/Guidelines.md

 ## NuGet Package Icon

-Use the Cake Contrib Icon which can be found [here](https://github.com/cake-contrib/graphics), rather than the Cake Icon.
+Addins should use the Cake Contrib Icon rather than the Cake icon.
+You can do so by adding the following line in your addin's `.csproj`:
-In concrete terms, this means adding a line in your `.csproj` that looks like this:
 ```xml
 <PackageIconUrl>https://cdn.rawgit.com/cake-contrib/graphics/a5cf0f881c390650144b2243ae551d5b9f836196/png/cake-contrib-medium.png</PackageIconUrl>
 ```